cplett/cplett.github.io/page/xtb/5-md.md

 {% include codecell.html content=struc_file_1 style="font-size:10px" %}
 </div>

-You can have a look at the resulting trajectory by opening the **xtb.trj** file with, **e.g.**, molden.
+You can have a look at the resulting trajectory by opening the **xtb.trj** file with, *e.g.*, molden.

 With **xtb** you can also add potentials during the MD simulations to force the molecule to overcome barriers and to avoid sampling the same structure multiple times.
 These kind of simulations are called Meta-Dynamics (MTDs) simulations and can be very helpful for exploring the PES of a molecule.
-You can activate this kind of simulation by adding the following keywords to the **xtb** input file
+You can activate them by adding the following block to your **xtb** input file:

 ```bash
 $metadyn